Skip to navigation Skip to content

 Before running eligibility, update any changes or corrections advised by the customers (except payment options which must be keyed after running eligibility).

-After keying the details of the court order/agreement into the appropriate windows in the system run eligibility to complete the processing of the registration.
+After keying the details of the court order/agreement into the appropriate windows, run eligibility to complete the processing of the registration.

 See the Eligibility window help for information on how to access eligibility window and how to read the Preconfirmation Results dialogue box.
 For assistance with running eligibility, see Eligibility Cuba Process Help.